Researchers: Melanie Isenbarger, Ashlee Martin

-Figure 1: Star field with ensemble stars used for differential photometry marked.
-The eclipsing variable star NSVS 896797 is marked by the green target (T1).
-All ensemble stars are marked by the red apertures and designated the labels C2-C13.
-If a B band magnitude is known, it is given with each comparison, in Table 1.
-Field-scale is given on the bottom left corner of the image.
+Figure 2 (Right): TESS star field with ensemble stars used for differential photometry marked.
+The eclipsing variable star NSVS 6103255 is marked by the green target (T1).
+All ensemble stars are marked by the red apertures and designated C2-C5.
+If a TESS band magnitude is known, it is given with each comparison star in Table 2.

 (J2000.0) Magnitudes

-All modeling is performed using the PHysics Of Eclipsing BinariEs (PHOEBE) (v0.31a) software package.
-PHOEBE is a graphical user interface (gui) to the WD code that is used to model binary stars.
-Figure 3 shows the best fit WD model with two star spots included.
-Figure 4 shows a graphical representation of the stellar surface.
+All modeling is performed using the PHysics Of Eclipsing BinariEs (PHOEBE) (v2.4.22) software package.
+PHOEBE is a graphical user interface (GUI) to the WD code that is used to model binary stars.
+Figure 5 shows the best-fit PHOEBE model with seven star spots included.
+Figure 6 shows a graphical representation of the stellar surface.

 Derived System Parameters